Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Genetic Algorithm Optimization

-where the physical constraints on the system are that the axial turn ratios are less than the maximum axial turn ratio $I^z_{\mathrm{max.}}$, the separation of any two nested loops or arcs is less than the minimum separation $D$, and the outer loop arc is axially inside the shield $d_{N'}<L_s/2$.\\
+where the physical constraints on the system are that the first turn must contain a positive current, the axial turn ratios are less than the maximum axial turn ratio $I^z_{\mathrm{max.}}$, the separation of any two nested loops or arcs is less than the minimum separation $D$, and the outer loop arc is axially inside the shield $d_{N'}<L_s/2$.